-Researchers have discovered a revolutionary new therapy for stress, depression and similar forms of emotional or mental turbulence.
+Researchers have discovered a revolutionary new therapy for stress, depression, government efforts to solve problems that didn't exist until it decided to solve them and similar forms of emotional or mental turbulence.
 Tests have shown it to be up to a hundred times more effective than psychiatric drugs, lobotomy or ECT.

 The research was prompted by an earlier discovery that punching someone in the head is slightly better for curing mental disorders such as being a bit fed up, childhood and SDS (Symptom Deficiency Syndrome) than either ECT or lobotomy but considerably safer.